John Elderfield

-John Elderfield (born 25 April 1943) was Chief Curator of Painting and Sculpture at the Museum of Modern Art, New York, from 2003 to 2008.
-He served as the Allen R. Adler, Class of 1967, Distinguished Curator at the Princeton University Art Museum and Lecturer in the Princeton University Department of Art and Archaeology from 2012 to 2019.
+John Elderfield (born 25 April 1943) is a retired art historian and museum curator, who was Chief Curator of Painting and Sculpture at the Museum of Modern Art, New York, from 2003 to 2008.
+He then served as the Allen R. Adler, Class of 1967, Distinguished Curator at the Princeton University Art Museum and Lecturer in the Princeton University Department of Art and Archaeology from 2012 to 2019.

+Early life

+Elderfield was born in the North Yorkshire village of Lazenby, just outside the town of Redcar; a twin brother to Harry Elderfield.

 Career

 Elderfield studied the history of art at the University of Manchester and the University of Leeds.
 He received his PhD from the Courtauld Institute of Art in 1975.

 In 1974, Elderfield edited and introduced the diary of the Zurich Dada poet Hugo Ball, Flight out of Time.
 This publication was revised in 1996.

 Elderfield joined the Museum of Modern Art, New York, as Curator of Painting and Sculpture in 1975.
-He served the Museum as Chief Curator at Large from 1993 to 2003.
+He served as the Museum's Chief Curator at Large from 1993 to 2003.
 As Chief Curator of Painting and Sculpture at the Museum, he reinstalled that collection in 2004 in its newly rebuilt premises.

-Elderfield had published studies of Henri Matisse, Kurt Schwitters, Helen Frankenthaler, Richard Diebenkorn, Howard Hodgkin, and Pierre-Paul Prud'hon.
-In 1986, Elderfield received the Eric Mitchell Prize for his book on Schwitters.
+Elderfield has published studies of Henri Matisse, Kurt Schwitters, Helen Frankenthaler, Richard Diebenkorn, Howard Hodgkin, and Pierre-Paul Prud'hon.
+In 1986, Elderfield received the Eric Mitchell Prize for his book on Kurt Schwitters.